DienebiOmbu/odin-recipes/README.md

 ## Introduction

-The Recipe Website is a platform where users can find, share, and save their favorite recipes.
+The Odin Recipes is a platform where users can find, share, and save their favorite recipes.
 The website aims to provide a user-friendly interface for cooking enthusiasts to explore new dishes and share their culinary creations with the community.

 ## Features